Family Dentistry Mt. Pleasant, MI

 When should I start using toothpaste on my child’s teeth?

 Even before teeth come in, you should use an infant toothbrush or wet washcloth to clean your child’s gums.
-When teeth do come in, you should use a small amount of toothpaste to brush your child’s teeth twice a day.
+When teeth come in, you should use a small amount of toothpaste to brush your child’s teeth twice daily.

 Dental Care for Teens, Adults, and Seniors

 Regular care is just as important as you continue to age.
-We monitor your smile so we can catch any possible issues before they get to the more serious stages.
-In the late teens and early 20s, wisdom teeth come into the picture.
-Our mouths often aren’t big enough to accommodate this extra set of molars.
+We monitor your smile to catch any possible issues before they reach the more serious stages.
+Wisdom teeth come into the picture in the late teens and early 20s.
+Our mouths often aren’t big enough to accommodate these extra molars.
 They can cause your mouth to be cramped, and teeth can shift and move.
 If the teeth are impacted under the surface, it can lead to pain and infection.
 Usually, we recommend a wisdom tooth extraction.

 You don’t have to be of a certain age to get a straighter smile.
 We offer Invisalign treatment to adults of any age.
 Invisalign uses clear plastic aligners to slowly shift your teeth into the correct position.
 Many people prefer it over traditional metal braces.
 Treatment is subtle, and it’s hard to tell you’re even wearing aligners.
 You can also take out the aligners to perform your oral healthcare routine and eat.

 Seniors are also more likely to lose a tooth.
-Even one missing tooth can have a huge impact on your oral health and the appearance of your smile.
+Even one missing tooth can greatly impact your oral health and the appearance of your smile.
 You should replace missing teeth as soon as possible.
-We recommend dental implants to any patient eligible.
+We recommend dental implants to any eligible patient.
 They’re the only tooth replacement solution that replaces the tooth root as well as the tooth crown.
 They help prevent jawbone deterioration and give you back 100% of your bite function.

 Schedule a Dental Appointment

-Are you looking for a dental practice that provides personalized care for the whole family?
-Call Dr. Ribitch and his professional team at 989.268.7966.
+Are you seeking a dental practice that provides personalized care for the whole family?
+Call Dr. Ribitch and his professional team at 989-772-1344.